cortsf/quterofi/README.md

 ## Usage of the `set_quickmarks` userscript
 Call `quterofi/set_quickmarks`to update your quickmarks file according to your `[[quickmark_rules]]` declared in your [engines.toml](#engines) file.

 IMPORTANT NOTE: THIS SCRIPT IS EXPERIMENTAL.
-MAKE BACKUPS AND USE AT YOUR OWN RISK.
+Backup your quickmarks file and use `quterofi/set_quickmarks` at your own risk.

 Declare your `[[quickmark_rules` to be like